Janus Henderson Group PLC Has $699.24 Million Stake in Horizon Therapeutics Public Limited (NASDAQ:HZNP)

 Horizon Therapeutics Public (NASDAQ:HZNP) last posted its quarterly earnings results on Wednesday, May 5th.
 The biopharmaceutical company reported $0.03 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.07 by ($0.04).
 The business had revenue of $342.41 million for the quarter, compared to the consensus estimate of $389.51 million.
 Horizon Therapeutics Public had a return on equity of 22.28% and a net margin of 12.81%.
 Horizon Therapeutics Public’s quarterly revenue was down 3.8% on a year-over-year basis.
 During the same quarter in the previous year, the company posted $0.40 earnings per share.
 Sell-side analysts expect that Horizon Therapeutics Public Limited will post 3.58 earnings per share for the current fiscal year.

 HZNP has been the subject of several recent research reports.
-Stifel Nicolaus upped their price objective on Horizon Therapeutics Public from $110.00 to $125.00 and gave the company a “buy” rating in a research note on Wednesday, March 17th.
-Morgan Stanley reaffirmed an “overweight” rating and issued a $103.00 price objective on shares of Horizon Therapeutics Public in a research note on Monday, March 29th.
-Guggenheim upped their target price on Horizon Therapeutics Public from $115.00 to $120.00 and gave the company a “buy” rating in a report on Thursday, March 25th.
-Citigroup upped their target price on Horizon Therapeutics Public from $116.00 to $120.00 in a report on Thursday, March 18th.
-Finally, reiterated a “buy” rating and issued a $120.00 target price on shares of Horizon Therapeutics Public in a report on Thursday, March 18th.
+Zacks Investment Research raised Horizon Therapeutics Public from a “sell” rating to a “hold” rating and set a $96.00 price objective for the company in a research note on Tuesday, April 6th. reaffirmed a “buy” rating and issued a $120.00 price objective on shares of Horizon Therapeutics Public in a research note on Thursday, March 18th.
+Jefferies Financial Group reiterated a “buy” rating and issued a $120.00 target price on shares of Horizon Therapeutics Public in a report on Friday, March 19th.
+Morgan Stanley reiterated an “overweight” rating and issued a $103.00 target price on shares of Horizon Therapeutics Public in a report on Monday, March 29th.
+Finally, Citigroup upped their target price on Horizon Therapeutics Public from $116.00 to $120.00 in a report on Thursday, March 18th.
 One analyst has rated the stock with a sell rating, one has issued a hold rating and eleven have given a buy rating to the company.
 The stock has a consensus rating of “Buy” and a consensus price target of $110.08.

 Horizon Therapeutics Public Company Profile